ambagwa/100-Days-Of-Code/new-log.md

 ## Day 54 : August 3, 2024

 **Progress**: I also looked into toasts which act as an alert message to users and can be used to welcome them. .toast creates a toast wrapper container which encloses a .toast-header and .toast-body. .toast-cantainer is used to stack up several toasts.
 Color and background utilities create different color schemes on the toast.
-Use custom CSS to place toasts where you need them.
+Use custom CSS to place toasts where you need them

+**Thoughts**: Learning Bootstrap is interesting

+**Lik to work**: Still on documentation

+**Thoughts**: Learning Bootstrap is interesting

+**Lik to work**: Still on documentation